Zariski Density and Computing in Arithmetic Groups: Computing with Zariski dense subgroups

 A dense group is absolutely irreducible and not solvable-by-finite.
 Both of these properties can be readily tested~\cite{Tits}, which serves as a preliminary check.
 Note that if $H$ is absolutely irreducible and contains a non-trivial unipotent element (e.g., a transvection) then $H$ is not solvable-by-finite.

-Monte-Carlo and deterministic algorithms for density testing are given in \cite{Rivin1}.
+Monte Carlo and deterministic algorithms for density testing are given in \cite{Rivin1}.
 In Section~\ref{Miscellaneous}, we compare our implementations of these algorithms and $\tt IsDense$.
 Further afield, see \cite{Derksen} for an algorithm to compute Zariski closures, which could be applied to test density.